Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_property_card.rst

  Specifies that tortuosity be calculated as a function of porosity, tor = por\ :sup:`t`, where exponent t [-] is specifed after the card.
 Use in place of TORTUOSITY.
 Porosity can be specified through a dataset or as a uniform value.

+ANISOTROPIC_TORTUOSITY

+ Toggles on anisotropic tortuosity (diagonal elements of tensor only)

+ TORTUOSITY_X

+  Tortusosity in x-direction [-]

+ TORTUOSITY_Y

+  Tortusosity in y-direction [-]

+ TORTUOSITY_Z

+  Tortusosity in z-direction [-]

 Examples
 --------
  ::